LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Introduction

 \subsection{Contributions}

-In this work, I present the following contributions:
+In this work, we present the following contributions:

-\begin{itemize} \item A novel theoretical framework linking entropy collapse with numerical stability, aimed at restoring the intended functionality of the softmax operation. \item Introduction of the LSEAttention module, a variation of traditional multi-head attention that addresses the entropy collapse issue, thereby enhancing the trainability and performance of transformers for time series forecasting. \item Empirical validation of my approach on widely used multivariate long-term forecasting datasets, demonstrating that transformers equipped with LSEAttention outperform state-of-the-art models. \end{itemize}
+\begin{itemize} \item A novel theoretical framework linking entropy collapse with numerical stability, aimed at restoring the intended functionality of the attention for time-series data. \item Introduction of the LATST (LESAttention Time-Series Transformer) a Transformer with LSEAttention replacement that attempts to solve the entropy collapse issue, thereby enhancing the trainability and performance of Transformers for time series forecasting. \item Empirical validation of our approach on widely used multivariate long-term forecasting datasets, demonstrating that Transformers equipped with LSEAttention outperform state-of-the-art Transformers. \end{itemize}